 Where to Stay

 Most folks would rather stay in the historic center to marvel at Florence's Renaissance architecture.
-Italy Travel has recommendations for the Top Rated Hotels in the Historic Center of Florence.
 A stay in the hills outside of Florence is also rewarding.
 We enjoyed our stay at Villa Le Piazzole, where a short and pleasant downhill walk into Florence takes you right to the Ponte Vecchio.

 - Florence's Archaeological Museum - housed in a palace with great Egyptian and Etruscan collections.
 Via della Colonna, Admission less than 5 Euros.

 - Baptistry of John the Baptist - dates from the 11th century, with three sets of amazing bronze doors.

 - Il Duomo (Cattedrale de Santa Maria del Fiore) - The Florentine Gothic duomo was begun in 1296 and consecrated in 1436.
 Brunelleschi's Dome is a masterpiece of construction and you can climb the 463 stairs for great views of Florence.
-Here's how to go about it.
 Piazza del Duomo.
 Entrance is free, but in summer you may have to wait in line to get in.
 Fees to see the excavations or go up into the cupola.

 - Uffizi Gallery - housed in a 1560 Medici palazzo, the recent renovations have meant that visitors don't have to wait outside and the galleries have expanded.
 There's a good view of Florence from the upper floors.
 Piazzale degli Uffizi 6, As of 2019, the price was 12 Euros to enter from November through February and 20 Euros from March through October.
 [Special note: If you're planning a trip to Florence between May and October, the Uffizi is the one attraction you should buy a ticket in advance for.
-Select Italy offers: Skip the Line: Uffizi Gallery Tickets (book direct).]
+Select Italy offers: Skip the Line: Uffizi Gallery Tickets.]